-The history of book printing goes back to the first bibles pulled sheet by sheet off Johannes Gutenburg’s presses in Mainz, German in the late fifteenth century.
+The history of book printing goes back to the first Bibles pulled sheet by sheet off Johannes Gutenberg’s presses in Mainz, Germany in the late fifteenth century.
 The first books were attempts to replicate the handwritten books of the time, which varied widely.
 Over the centuries publishers have gradually established conventions about the way books are constructed.

 Although type design is often likened to architecture, you could also argue that the construction of a book is in some way architectural.
 The first order of business in creating a blueprint for book construction is to identify the parts of a book and the order in which convention—the inherited wisdom of the logic of the book from all the book creators that have preceded us—dictates they should appear.

 To guide you in creating your book, follow this list.
 Certainly no book will contain all these elements, but now you know exactly where they fit in the scheme of things.

 p class=”note”>Many publishers have been guided by the history and traditions of print publishing even as they have moved toward electronic publishing … including the logical order of elements in a printed work. —Chicago Manual of Style, 15th edition

 Books are generally divided into three parts: The frontmatter, the body of the book, and the backmatter.
 Each contains specific elements, and those elements should appear in a specific order.
 Certainly authors who know and understand these divisions may well have aesthetic or organizational motives to stray from these conventions, but usually they have a good reason to do so.
 Deviation for no reason does not help your book.

 Keep in mind that there is no book that has all of these parts.
 Use this list instead to make sure you have the right content in the right category, and that elements of your book appear in the sequence in which they are expected.